haplesshero13/haplesshero13.github.io/README.md

 ## Research Interests

 I believe understanding how AI systems behave with and against human interests is the most fundamental and urgent AI research question.
-I'm particularly interested in studying and evaluating AI systems to understand risks and shortcomings.
+I'm particularly interested in studying and evaluating frontier Agentic AI systems to understand capabilities, risks, and shortcomings.

 My current work focuses on how AI agents work in multi-agent, multi-human conditions; how model provider values and constraints shape AI behavior; and how to build evaluation infrastructure that reflects actual stakes.